 Table of Contents

-How To Create Azure Functions In Python
+How To Create Azure Function In Python

 Prerequisites

-- Make sure to install the Visual Studio Code along with Azure Functions Extensions.
-If you have not yet installed the Visual Studio Code.
+- Make sure to install the Visual Studio Code along with Azure Functions Extensions if you have not yet installed the Visual Studio Code.
 Install the Visual Studio Code now.

 - The next thing you need is Python 3.7.x or 3.6.x or 3.8.x etc